-The U.S. Fund for UNICEF is dedicated to honoring the privacy and wishes of our supporters at all times.
-Following are details about our online policies, including what type of information is gathered and tracked, how the information is used and with whom the information is shared.
-This privacy statement does not disclose how the U.S. Fund's product fulfillment vendors use data directed to them.
-The statement was last updated on February 28, 2013.
-Please visit this page from time to time and check for any updates.
+UNICEF USA is dedicated to honoring the privacy and wishes of our supporters at all times.
+Following are details about our privacy policies, including what type of information is gathered and tracked, how the information is used and with whom the information is shared.
+The statement was last updated on March 18, 2015.
+Updates to this privacy statement will be reflected on this web page.

-This website is owned by the United States Fund for UNICEF.
-Please feel free to contact us in any of the following ways if you have questions or concerns.
+This website is owned by the United States Fund for UNICEF d/b/a UNICEF USA.
+Please contact us in any of the following ways if you have questions or concerns.

-The U.S. Fund for UNICEF only collects and maintains personal information that is sent to us directly from an individual or company.
-This information is obtained from the following places on our website:
+UNICEF USA only collects and maintains personal information that is sent to us directly from an individual or company.
+This information is obtained from direct mail, telemarketing, face to face and other forms of solicitation and from the following places on our website:

 You can visit www.unicefusa.org without telling us who you are and without revealing any information about yourself.
 However, to access certain portions of the website, you may have to submit information such as a user-id and password, or you may have to provide personal information such as your name, address and email.